 This next group features some of the best natural organic skin care products you can buy.
 As mentioned earlier, many natural skin care companies will use the word organic when they really use some non-organic ingredients; these companies, though, all sell 100% organic skin care products.
 Some are extremely expensive; others are surprisingly inexpensive.
 We’ve included examples of both in our list of the best all natural organic skin care products.

 · Kora Organics: Get ready to pull out that wallet again; famed model Miranda Kerr is the driving force behind the high-priced certified organic products produced by Kora.
-The best way to experience these natural ingredients for the skin is with the company’s three-step system, which includes cleansing, toning and moisturizing products (for a whopping $160.00 – we told you to pull out your wallet).
+The best way to experience these natural ingredients for the skin is with the company’s three-step system, which includes cleansing, toning and moisturizing products.
 Different versions of their organic face and skin care products are available for dry, oily and sensitive skin care ranges.

 · Balanced Guru: OK, you can put the wallet away again.
 Balanced Guru’s “organic farm-a-ceuticals” provide an unusual experience in an organic skincare online store – they’re affordable.
 Their organic body scrub is made with sugar and cocoa butter, coconut and babassu natural skin care oils; their facial serum is one of the most effective organic, natural face products you’ll find, and that’s just scraping the surface of their catalog.
 All of Balanced Guru’s line is safe for children and expecting mothers, and costs much less than most certified organic skin care natural products you’ll find.